Snaatak-Infra-Titans/sprint-0/Applications/Java/sop/Pom_Xml.md

 The purpose of this SOP is to provide a clear step-by-step installation guide to:

-I. Install the required tools such as Java and Maven II.
-Create a Maven-based Java project
+1. Install the required tools such as Java and Maven
+2. Create a Maven-based Java project
-III.
-Understand and configure the `pom.xml` file
+3. Understand and configure the `pom.xml` file
-IV.
-Build and package the Java application successfully
+4. Build and package the Java application successfully

 ---